Fuel4us/EventManagingApp/docs/blue/1150372/sp2/readme.md

 **Core06.2 - Agenda**

-The calendar view should now evolve into an agenda view that may display several calendars.
+The Agenda view should now evolve into an agenda view that may display several calendars.

-It should be possible to create, edit and remove calendars.
+It should be possible to create, edit and remove Agenda.

 Each user can have one or more calendars.